zhanxw/rvtests/README.md

     rvtests --inVcf input.vcf --pheno phenotype.ped --meta score,cov --out output --kinship input.kinship

-The file `input.kinship` are obtained from `vcf2kinship` program and its usage are described in [Related individual tests](#related-individual-tests).
+The file `input.kinship` is calculated by `vcf2kinship` program, and usage to this program is described in [Related individual tests](#related-individual-tests).

 # Input files